Bryan Reynolds Player Props: Pirates vs. Rays

 Bryan Reynolds At The Plate

-- Reynolds has an OPS of .926, fueled by an OBP of .353 and a team-best slugging percentage of .573 this season.
+- Reynolds leads Pittsburgh in slugging percentage (.585) thanks to 16 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 10th in batting average, 64th in on-base percentage, and 15th in slugging.
+- Among qualifying hitters in baseball, his batting average ranks sixth, his on-base percentage ranks 44th, and he is 10th in the league in slugging.

-- Reynolds is batting .444 during his last outings and is riding a six-game hitting streak.
+- Reynolds is batting .529 during his last games and is riding a seven-game hitting streak.

-- In 81.5% of his games this year (22 of 27), Reynolds has picked up at least one hit, and in eight of those games (29.6%) he recorded at least two.

-- In 14.8% of his games this season, he has hit a long ball, and 4.3% of his trips to the dish.
+- He has hit a home run in four games this year (14.3%), homering in 4.1% of his trips to the dish.

-- Reynolds has picked up an RBI in 55.6% of his games this season, with two or more RBI in 14.8% of his games.
-He has also driven in three or more runs in one contest.
+- Reynolds has driven home a run in 15 games this season (53.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.